NastjaksTo/IP2-GameDevs/README.md

 ## Build and play
 ### via GitHub
-Buildprocess are run after each push into the main branche automatically (it may take long).
+Buildprocess are run after each push into the main branch automatically (it may take a long time).
-If the build process has been completed successfully, you can click on the Actions tab and select the appropriate workfolw.
+If the build process has been completed successfully, you can click on the Actions tab and select the appropriate workflow.
 Scroll down to the artifacts and download the build folder.
 Open the folder and run the exe to start the game.